 Students interested in University study are strongly recommended to obtain direct information from SATAC guides and universities, as entry requirements vary.
-Full details of university and TAFE entry requirements for are published Tertiary Entrance Booklet and available online.
+Full details of university and TAFE entry requirements are published in the Tertiary Entrance Booklet and available online.
 Go to the SATAC website for more information www.satac.edu.au